 If you're looking for a good all-around outdoor cooker, consider one of the many types of charcoal grills.
-Sure, you can use 'em for grilling those hot dogs and burgers, but they can also be used as ovens and smokers.
+Sure, you can use 'em for grilling those hot dogs and burgers, but they can also be used to smoke foods.

-Because of the high temperatures possible with a grill, they're perfect for grilling steaks.
-And when used to sear and brown other meats, you improve the food's appearance while adding lots of great flavor.
+Because of the high temperatures possible with grills, they're perfect for steaks and other quick-cooking foods directly over the charcoal.
+The searing and browning improves the food's appearance while adding lots of great flavor.

 High temperature grilling is useful at times, but you can't grill larger cuts of meat over hot, direct heat for very long.
 The outside will burn before the inside is done, and this is where the versatility of the charcoal grill lies.

-The two zone method has its place, but with the heat coming from one side, the temperature in the grill can be uneven.
+The two zone method has its place, but with the heat coming from one side, the temperature in the grill will be uneven.

 This is also a great method for grilling meats since you don't have to rotate them as they cook.
 And to keep the grill nice and clean, I usually place a drip pan on the charcoal grate, directly under the meat.

 Use can use your grill as a meat smoker too!
 If you don't have enough space outdoors for a grill AND a smoker, or you just don't want to spend the money, a charcoal grill can be your all-in-one outdoor cooker.